Tiggywinkles

 Tiggywinkles is a British animal welfare charity and wildlife hospital, also known as St Tiggywinkles and The Wildlife Hospital Trust.
 Tiggywinkles, which specialises in the rescue and treatment of wild animals, was founded in 1983 as the Wildlife Hospital Trust by Les Stocker as the United Kingdom's first wildlife hospital.
-The name derives from the hedgehog character in Beatrix Potter's story The Tale of Mrs. Tiggy-Winkle.
+The name derives from the titular hedgehog character in Beatrix Potter's story The Tale of Mrs. Tiggy-Winkle.

 It is based at Haddenham, Buckinghamshire, where it operates an animal hospital and visitor centre, and teaches wild animal practice to veterinary surgeons and veterinary nurses.

 History

 The animal welfare hospital takes its name from the character in the children's story The Tale of Mrs. Tiggy-Winkle, by English writer and illustrator Beatrix Potter.

 In 1978, Les and Sue Stocker and their son Colin started caring for injured wild animals.
 In the following years, their activities began to attract attention and led to increasing numbers of animals being brought into their home.
 The Stockers formally registered The Wildlife Hospital Trust as a charity in 1983.

 Les Stocker was the recipient of a Rolex Award for Enterprise in 1990 for his work at the hospital.
 In 1991, he was made a Member of the Order of the British Empire for services to wildlife.
 Les Stocker died on 16 July 2016, after a short illness, aged 73.

-In 2018–9, Tiggywinkles had an annual expenditure of £1,618,673.
+In 2018–19, Tiggywinkles had an annual expenditure of £1,618,673.

+In 2025, Tiggywinkles 'indefinitely' suspended Russell Brand as an ambassador for the charity, following his sexual harassment charges by the Metropolitan Police.
+CEO, Colin Stocker, told The Mirror: "With the news of the extremely serious charges announced last week, our senior team met and immediately suspended Mr Brand from his ambassador role at Tiggywinkles, indefinitely".